Completing the I-129 Petition

 Section 1, Q. 8 and 9: The consultation portion of the O/P Supplement can be confusing.

 If you have the requisite consultation(s), check "yes" to questions 8 and 9 and leave the rest blank.
-Remember, if you check “yes”, but submit only a consultation from a peer group or service organization in place of the required labor consultation, this could result in a rejection or an RFE.
+Remember, if you check “yes”, but submit only a consultation from a peer group or service organization in place of the required labor consultation, this could result in a petition denial or an RFE.

 If the answer to number 8 requesting whether the appropriate labor organization exists is “No”, then you must provide an explanation on Page 8, Part 9.